raul-izquierdo/english/sources/vocabulary/The Individual/$ Clothes.md

 levantar = lift `Can you lift up your T-Shirt, please?`

 disfrazarse = dress up `I dressed up for the party` - `He dressed up as a pirate for Halloween`

+desnudo = naked
+desvestido = undressed `He was undressed when he entered the room`

 ## Types of Clothes